Dynamic Constraint and Other Beautiful Lies

 1 The notion that when people change their mind about one belief, they also change other related beliefs to stay logically or ideologically consistent.

-Almost all of us file-draw our trials, since most of us think that even though dynamic constraint works in theory quite well, the empirics are just too hard to pin down: (a) large and durable changes in political preferences are rare, (b) there are numerous political influences which may affect an individual’s propensity to update, and (c) even though experimental interventions can induce effects, they are small, short-lived, and reliant on questionable assumptions on “change.”
+Almost all of us file-draw2 our trials, since most of us think that even though dynamic constraint works in theory quite well, the empirics are just too hard to pin down: (a) large and durable changes in political preferences are rare, (b) there are numerous political influences which may affect an individual’s propensity to update, and (c) even though experimental interventions can induce effects, they are small, short-lived, and reliant on questionable assumptions on “change.”

 Well, against this background, naturally, I decided to give it a go myself.